Best Photos for Cross Stitch: What Works (And What Doesn't)

 What struggles:

-Tip: For text-heavy designs, consider whether the design might be faster to recreate from scratch in a pattern editor rather than converting from an image.
+Tip: For text-heavy designs, consider whether the design might be faster to recreate from scratch in a pattern editor using built-in cross stitch fonts rather than converting from an image.

 Pixel art and illustrations